Classical Verification of Quantum Computations in Linear Time

-We will define the semi-honest form as below.
+We will define the basis-honest form as below.
 Recall that in the honest setting, the client holds a tuple of keys, and the server holds superpositions of keys.
-In the malicious setting, if the server also holds keys in superpositions (which are possibly entangled with some auxiliary registers since it's malicious), we call this form the semi-honest form.
-Let's first introduce a convenient notation. \begin{nota}[Key vector and subscript vector] Suppose the client holds a tuple of key pairs $\tilde K=(K^{(i)})_{i\in [L]}$, $K^{(i)}=(x_0^{(i)},x_1^{(i)}),i\in [L]$.
+Correspondingly, in the malicious setting, if the server holds keys in superpositions (which are possibly entangled with some auxiliary registers since it's malicious), we call this form the basis-honest form.
+Let's first introduce a convenient notation, the \emph{key vector}. \begin{nota}[Key vector and subscript vector] Suppose the client holds a tuple of key pairs $\tilde K=(K^{(i)})_{i\in [L]}$, $K^{(i)}=(x_0^{(i)},x_1^{(i)}),i\in [L]$.
 For subscript vector $\vec{b}\in \{0,1\}^L$, denote